Skip to content

 GitHub Actions

 chill-out is built to run in CI.
-The check is read-only against your manifest, exits with a stable code, and prints a self-contained report, which is everything a CI job needs.
+The check is read-only against your lockfile, exits with a stable code, and prints a self-contained report.

 # .github/workflows/cooldown.yml